interestingforked/shushud/doc/payments.md

 So you got an invoice, now you want to get some money for it.
 Posting a transaction to a payment gateway is only one of the things involved in managing customer payments.
-In order to effectively manage this data we must consider the following:
+In order to effectively manage payments we must consider the following:

 * Eliminate possibility of duplicate charge.
 * Do not attempt to charge a card that has a 0 probability of success.
+* Track account/credit card interactions.
 * Rule based auto-capture.
 * Handle refunds.
-* Track account/credit card interactions.
 * Allow easy computation of revenue.
 * Provide hooks for failure/success events.
 * Shouldn't care too much about the gateway.